vamsi937/roulette_game_in_solana/LEARN.md

 ## Conclusion

-Congratulations, you have now learned how to perform a transaction on Solana network.
+Congratulations, you have now learned how to perform a transaction on Solana network. **Meanwhile, you can proceed to [Layer3](https://alpha.layer3.xyz/task/create-a-roulette-game-in-solana) and claim your NFT reward for succesfully completing this quest!**